-- 2.1 For the purposes of this policy, safeguarding and promoting the welfare of children is defined as: - protecting children from maltreatment; (see Appendix 6) - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes. - 2.2 ASPIRE: Lifeskills adopts an open and accepting attitude towards students as part of its responsibility for pastoral care.
+- 2.1 For the purposes of this policy, safeguarding and promoting the welfare of children is defined as: - protecting children from maltreatment; (see Appendix 6) - · preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes. - providing help and support to meet the needs of children as soon as problems emerge - 2.2 ASPIRE: Lifeskills adopts an open and accepting attitude towards students as part of its responsibility for pastoral care.
 Staff encourage students and parents to feel free to talk about any concerns and to see school as a safe place when there are difficulties.
 Student's worries and fears will be taken seriously and they are encouraged to seek help from members of staff.